videocoin/zktransverify/README.md

 ![Blockdiagram showing zkSnarks Proof derived from Encode Process](./documents/zkproof_4.png)

-### Tight association of proof generation with encode process
+### Relation between proof gsystem and video encode process
-The proposed enhancement includes a proof generation based on bitstream syntax elements such as macroblocks and video quality metrics such as SSIM.
-We will also include pHash as an additional check, but may be dropped if we can support enough macroblocks in the proof system.
+The proof system includes bitstream syntax elements such as macroblocks and video quality metrics such as SSIM.
 The proof system is described in the following sections in more detail.
 Public input containing macroblocks/positions  and expected SSIM are submitted by the client.
 The macroblocks are selected at the near end of the video segment and signaled through the smart contract.
 This ensures prior frames are encoded correctly.
 The number of macroblocks used in the proof should create hurdle to generate fake proofs.
-The SSIM generated in the proof system is compared against  the client supplied SSIM to fall with in a range.
+The SSIM generated in the proof system is compared against  reference SSIM to fall with in a range.
 This ensures the transcode operation is carried with the specified transcode parameters.

 ## TinyRAM for transcode computation
 As miner may generate fake proofs for verification based on source stream, we have to consider transcode operation as a part of verification process.
 To avoid fake proof generation.